yrnmalone0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (Task 11) - The *chmod* command chnages a file's permission. u+X would set execute permissions on every subdirectory in the current directory, recursively with "-R" option, for all modes.

 (Task 12) - The directory is created with permissions.
 This is done by invoking the mkdir command with the -m ( -mode ) option.

+(Task 13) - The *chgrp* command changes the ownership of hello file from its previous group to school.